 RL Baselines

 For ease of getting started, MyoSuite comes prepackaged with a set of pre-trained baselines.
+Tutorials in this sections aims to show how different RL baselines can be integrated in the myosuite environment.
 See here for our complete set of baselines.

 In total, three different types of baselines are provided: